 For a beach break, look no further than Indonesia, whose numerous sun-baked islands ensure that there’s something for everyone.
 Whether you’re a honeymoon couple seeking barefoot luxury in the form of palm-fringed stretches of sand, a family in search of the ideal sand-castle territory or you simply want to catch some world-class waves along wild, rugged coastlines.
 You’ll find what you’re looking for here.

-Bali, in particular, is a world-famous hub for wellness and we can plan a retreat that will send you home refreshed and rejuvenated.
+Bali is a world-famous hub for wellness, and we can plan a retreat that will send you home refreshed and rejuvenated.
 Cocoon yourself in one of our favourite peaceful sanctuaries, such as Como Shambhala, a one-time monastery, and enjoy private consultations, daily yoga sessions, a range of holistic Asian therapies and deliciously healthy menus.
-Leave de-stressed, detoxed and ready to tackle every-day life.
+Leave de-stressed, detoxed, and ready to tackle every-day life.

 The countryside, forests and coasts that make up the sprawling archipelago provide a wealth of opportunities for the active and adventurous.
-Mountain biking down volcanoes, horse-riding through paddy fields, rafting down rapids, ziplining over the jungle canopy, hot air ballooning in Ubud, surfing the waves and tubing along canyons are just a fraction of the array of activities we can offer.
+Mountain biking down volcanoes, horseback-riding through paddy fields, rafting down rapids, ziplining over the jungle canopy, hot air ballooning in Ubud, surfing the waves and tubing along canyons are snippets of the plethora of activities we can offer.

 It’s hard to visit Indonesia without coming across a volcano.
 We can take you to see Mt Bromo’s peak soaring above the clouds, to climb down into Ijen’s sulphur-filled crater to see the fabled ‘blue flame’ or to take a midnight trek to summit Mt Rinjani in time for sunrise.
 Further east is Kelimutu, on Flores, with its three distinctly coloured crater lakes … these marvels of nature cannot fail to amaze even the most experienced of travellers.